Skip to content

-Asset sensors combined with data historians, EAM systems and advanced maintenance software, have enabled maintenance organizations to optimize their maintenance processes by implementing a predictive maintenance program and move away from reactive or preventive maintenance and their associated challenges.
-To review the challenges with reactive and preventive maintenance, read our blog Reactive vs Preventive vs Predictive Maintenance.
+Asset sensors combined with data historians, EAM systems, and advanced maintenance software, have enabled maintenance organizations to optimize their maintenance processes by implementing a predictive maintenance program and move away from reactive or preventive maintenance and their associated challenges.
+To review the challenges with reactive and preventive maintenance, read our Reactive vs Preventive vs Predictive Maintenance blog post.

-The aim of predictive maintenance is first and foremost to predict when an asset failure might occur, and in turn, prevent the failure.
+The goal of predictive maintenance is first and foremost to predict when an asset failure might occur, and in turn, prevent the failure.

 Monitoring for future failure allows maintenance to be conducted at the exact time it is needed, rather than too early, while the part still has life, or too late, when the part has already failed.